Example: Configuring an EX4200 Virtual Chassis with a Primary and Backup in a Single Wiring Closet

 Virtual Chassis ID: 0019.e250.47a0 Mastership Neighbor List Member ID Status Serial No Model priority Role ID Interface 0 (FPC 0) Prsnt AK0207360276 ex4200-48p 128 Master* 1 vcp-0 1 vcp-1 1 (FPC 1) Prsnt AK0207360281 ex4200-24t 128 Backup 0 vcp-0 0 vcp-1 Member ID for next new member: 2 (FPC 2)

-The show virtual-chassis command lists the member switches interconnected in a Virtual Chassis configuration with the member IDs that have been assigned by the master, the mastership priority values, and the roles.
+The show virtual-chassis command lists the member switches interconnected in a Virtual Chassis configuration with the member IDs that have been assigned by the primary, the primary-role priority values, and the roles.
 It also displays the neighbor members with which each member is interconnected.
-The output shows that SWA-0, member 0, has been assigned default mastership priority 128.
-Because SWA-0 is the first member to be powered on, it has the most seniority and is therefore assigned the role of master.
+The output shows that SWA-0, member 0, has been assigned default primary-role priority 128.
+Because SWA-0 is the first member to be powered on, it has the most seniority and is therefore assigned the role of primary.
 SWA-1 is powered on after member 0, so it is assigned the role of backup.
 The member IDs are displayed on the front panel of the switches.
 Check and confirm whether the default assignment is satisfactory.

 Verifying That the VCPs Are Operational